How to Deal with Dry Skin in the Winter

 Exfoliate Your Skin

 On the other hand, you don’t want to worsen the situation so you should go for a mild exfoliator or better still, an oil-infused one.
-Also, keep off products with beads and or grains that may tear your skin.
+Also, keep away from products with beads and or grains that may tear your skin.
 If the condition of your skin is too severe, use a wash cloth instead to gently get rid of skin flakes.

 Change Up Your Diet